 Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.

-There are no conditions that increase the nutritional requirements for leucine.
+There are no conditions that increase the requirements for valine.

 Always avoid taking individual amino acids in high dosage for prolonged periods.

-Women who are pregnant or breastfeeding should not use leucine supplements.
+Women who are pregnant or breastfeeding should not use valine supplements.

 Click here for a list of reputable websites with general information on nutrition.